mgrojo/ASFML/README.md

 Open a terminal and run this command:
 `gprbuild asfml.gpr`

+This version is available in [Alire](https://alire.ada.dev/) so installation can be so easy as:
+`alr build asfml`

 ## How to use

 To compile your program you need to "with" the `asfml.gpr` projects.
 Then